rcsinambela/ctf-writeups/Internal Selection CTF 2025/OSINT/guessr 2/README.md

-# guessr 1
+# guessr 2

 Author: nblirwn, takanami

-Category: Web Exploitation
+Category: OSINT

 Flag: ``

 ## Description

-"must be the wind water."
+i dont understand the local language and lost my friend on the way. can you find out where i'm so my friend can pick me up?

 http://intersec.hcs-team.com:6003/